 Such, I would submit, is the significance for our time of method in metaphysics.
-For if I am concerned to meet Kant's demands upon any future metaphysics, if I am impressed by Hume's argument that the central science is the empirical science of man, if I respond to Descartes! aspiration for bold yet methodical initiative, these themes from a past that is over are but overtones in the problem that that is our existential situation.
-If its confusion is to be replaced by intelligible order and its violence by reasonable affirmation, then the nucleus from which this process can begin must include an acknowledgement of detached inquiry and disinterested reflection, a rigorous unfolding of the implications of that acknowledgement, an acceptance not only of the metaphysics that constitutes that unfolding but also of the method that guides it between the Charybdis of asserting too little and the Scylla of asserting too much.
+For if I am concerned to meet Kant's demands upon any future metaphysics, if I am impressed a convinced of Manara by Hume's argument that the central science is the science of man, if I respond to Descartes' aspiration for bold yet methodical initiative, these themes from a past that is over are but overtones in the problem that is the situation in which you drikt and T-origin. is our existential situation, and yours no less than mina.